 We spend a lot of time asleep, so we need to be comfortable and relaxed.

-If you have been following us for a while, you know we are huge advocates for Australian Kunzea Oil and its therapeutic properties.
+If you have been following us for a while, you know we are huge advocates for Australian Kunzea Oil and its therapeutic and pain-relieving properties.

 While many of us are familiar with common essential oils such as Lavender, Wintergreen, and Frankincense for relieving pain, Kunzea is one native Tasmanian essential oil that is often overlooked.